The Importance of a Certified Garage Door Technician

 What To Consider When Deciding Whether to Repair or Replace a Garage Door Panel?

 Typically, when a garage door panel breaks, you have two options; to repair it or to replace it.
 Which option you decide to pursue will depend on several factors you have to consider.
 Our garage repair experts at AAA Garage Doors explore some of the things that homeowners need to consider when faced with the choice to replace or repair their broken Omaha garage door panel.

 One of the first things that you need to consider is how old the door is.
-If your garage door is more than twenty years old, it has probably given you its best years by now and the best option, in the repair or replace decision, is usually to replace the entire overhead garage door.
-At this stage of a garage door’s life, you will find yourself calling our repair experts at AAA Garage Doors increasingly frequently as the various parts in your door start to wear out from use.
+If your garage door is more than twenty years old, it has probably given you its best years by now and the best option is a garage door replacement.
+At this stage of a garage door’s life, you will find yourself making garage door service calls to our repair experts at AAA Garage Doors increasingly frequently as the various parts in your door start to wear out from use.
 Learn how to make your garage door last longer.

-On the other hand, if your door is relatively new, ten years or less, then you should consider repairing the panel.
+On the other hand, if your door is relatively new, ten years or less, then you should consider a garage door panel replacement.
 However, you may find it challenging to locate a single panel to match your door.
 The other option is to paint the new panel or repaint the entire door.
 Speak with our team at AAA Garage Doors for the best approach to take.

-How much damage has actually been caused to the door, will be another major consideration in deciding whether to repair or replace the panel.
+How much damage has actually been caused to the door, will be another major consideration in deciding whether you need a garage door replacement or repair.
 For a small level of damage from a light impact or from minor debris, a little filler and some paint might be all you need.

 However, if you backed your car into the garage or there was a big storm that did severe damage, the damage will probably extend beyond a small dent.
 In this case, you will need to investigate further for underlying problems also.
 While you may be able to repair the damaged panels, the opening and closing mechanisms of the door may have become compromised from the impact.
 Consult our team at AAA Garage Doors, if you think that there might be more serious issues at play.